khalid-hussain/shaheen/chap4.md

 As usual Angela while looking at Bashir said, "I won't be harmed by this, would I?"

-Abu Dawood said in anger, "Harm with Bashir Bin Hassan's medicine?!
+Abu Dawood said in anger, "Harm with Bashir bin Hassan's medicine?!
 Angela you're so ignorant."

 After a moment's indecision Angela gulped the unbearably bitter medicine down